denten-books/plain-text/3-format.md

 or form stands for the "universal lasting ideal" of all shuttles: exactly the opposite of *phantazomenōn* as "ephemeral instantiation" in the previous passage!
-Yet both *eidos* and *phantazomenōn* were reasonably translated into the English "form," indicating a fundamental overloading of the concept.[^ln4-plato]
+Yet both *eidos* and *phantazomenōn* were reasonably translated into the English "form," indicating the way in which the concept is often made to carry both of these conflicting meanings.[^ln4-plato]

-The confusion persists in many English translations of G.W.F.
+The overdetermination of form persists similarly in many English translations of G.W.F.
 Hegel, whose discussion of Platonic forms gives us another paradigmatic text in the history of formal aesthetics.
 In his *Lectures on Aesthetics*, Hegel posits classical art as striving to reach an equilibrium between its ideational, spiritual content and "the configuration of sensuous material" [@hegel_hegels_1998, 70].
-Hegel prose is marked by technical and sometimes idiosyncratic vocabulary.
-Rather than define terms precisely, Hegel saturates his text with semantic cognates.
+Characteristically, Hegel's prose is marked by technical and sometimes idiosyncratic vocabulary.
+Rather than define the terms precisely, Hegel saturates his text with semantic cognates.
 On the side of "content" [*Inhalt*, *Gehalt*], he evokes words like inner life [*Innere Lebendigkeit*], feeling [*Empfindung*], soul [*Seele*], and spirit [*Geist*].
 All of these convey a movement inward to a location (if it can be called such) beyond the physical world, accessible only to the spirit [*Geist*] or mind [*Gedanken*, *Verstand*].
 On the side of "form" (same in German), Hegel accumulates words like expression [*Ausdruck*] and presentation [*Darstellung*], but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally matter or material [*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*] [@hegel_werke:_1986, *Einleitung*].
 The semantic cluster of words related to "form" conveys physical (palpable, of this world) and outward-facing properties, available for examination to the senses (*Sinne*).

 In contrasting the dominant aesthetic modes of classical and Romantic periods, Hegel paints Romanticism as an art that seeks to disengage itself from matter,